ulyagram77/vscode-pets/docs/source/usage.rst

 Throwing a ball
 ---------------

 Play catch with your pet!
-Click the ball icon in the EBANARIUM panel to throw the ball:
+Click the ball icon in the EBATORIUM panel to throw the ball:

 .. image:: _static/throw-ball.gif